The story of my life would not be complete if I did not tell you about my foremost love. Theatre.

 Earlier, I had worked with James Falkland to launch Miujiza Players.
 I directed their very first production, Our Husband Has Gone Mad Again and was invited to comment on theatre in Kenya in an article titled `The Miracle That Miujiza Is’:

-The theatre in Kenya today is at a crossroad.
-Almost thirty years into our independence we are yet to agree the kind of theatre we wish to see develop.
-Arguments and counter-arguments have evolved around the institutions of the Kenya national theatre.
-Drama groups have cropped up, flowered and withered usually surrounded by financial controversy.
-The Kenyan writer writes less and less for stage and standard of local productions have been getting lower and lower and yet the school and college drama festival continues to prosper churning out incredible talent year by year.
-The university has had its share of contribution to the local theatre movement today in periodic bursts such as the famous Nairobi University Travelling Theatre days and the recent rejuvenated Kenyatta University Cultural Week.
+The theatre in Kenya today is at a crossroads.
+Almost thirty years into our independence we are yet to agree on the kind of theatre we wish to see develop.
+Arguments and counterarguments have evolved around the institutions of the Kenya national theatre.
+Drama groups have cropped up, flowered, and withered usually surrounded by financial controversy.
+The Kenyan writer writes less and less for stage and the standard of local productions has been getting lower and lower and yet the school and college drama festival continues to prosper churning out incredible talent year by year.
+The university has had its share of contributions to the local theatre movement today in periodic bursts such as the famous Nairobi University Travelling Theatre days and the recently rejuvenated Kenyatta University Cultural Week.
 In nearly all cases the government has not yet agreed on what policy they wish to promote.
 Memories are still fresh of the banning of the Kamirithu Cultural Center and the more recent frustrating and stifling hand of the censor.

 They say that society is like a lizard- if it loses its tail, it soon grows another one.
-The era of the multiparty democracy is here and the artistic muse is doing his rounds again.
-On this wave rides, Miujiza Players Limited located at the new Rahimtulla Theatre Library at Mfangano Street.
-Miujiza is located at the heart of the city next to the busy Bus Station and Matatu centre.
+The era of the multiparty democracy is here, and the artistic muse is doing his rounds again.
+On these wave rides, Miujiza Players Limited is located at the new Rahimtulla Theatre Library at Mfangano Street.
+Miujiza is located at the heart of the city next to the busy Bus Station and Matatu Centre.
 Miujiza has been built in a very Kenyan way based on the Harambee spirit by individual and corporate bodies.
 Miujiza aims at providing the predominantly African repertory theatre at affordable prices, using mainly African plays acted by Kenyan actors.

 … To be a good girl you had to follow the rules, act nice to everyone, and never talk back to your elders or superiors.
 Over time we learned to keep quiet…